-By way of its Regulation 2016/1905, on 22 September 2016 the European Union endorsed IFRS 15 Revenue from Contracts with Customers, to be applied for business years beginning on or after 1 January 2018, with the option of earlier application.
-The Group has not made use of the option of earlier application and will apply the standard to its financial statements as of 1 January 2018.
+Under IFRS 15 Revenue from Contracts with Customers, revenue from sales is recognised as control over the goods or services is passed to the customer; in other words, the customer is able to control their use or obtain the benefits from the goods or services.

 Under the standard, revenue from sales is recognised as control over the goods or services is passed to the customer, i.e., the customer is able to direct their use or obtain the benefits from the goods or services.